Overview

 parameter estimation.

-There is infrastructure for automatically creating a FactorMarginal
+There is infrastructure for automatically creating a FactorMarginals

-s that cover a subset of the neighbors of a Factor
+from Marginals that cover a subset of the neighbors of a Factor.

 of the factor’s two neighbors is varying but the other is treated as